melissahe/TestInk/README.md

 ![Introduction](https://github.com/melissahe/TestInk/blob/qa/Gifs/Screen%20Shot%202018-04-06%20at%2012.00.41%20PM.png)

-## TestInk is an app that allows users to preview tattos using augmented reality (ARTechnology)
+## TestInk is an app that allows users to preview tattos using augmented reality

 ## What's the Problem?
 There are 45,000,000 Americans who have at least one tattoo abut there is a lack of technology that specifically aims to serve and cultivate the tattoo community at large.